swen100/php-cairo/README.md

 Examples
 ====
-The examples directory holds samples of all currently working utilities for the extension
+The examples directory holds samples of all currently working utilities for the extension.

 Community
 =====